rocketjishao/tagSeq/README.md

 (9) Samtools 1.7 (http://samtools.sourceforge.net/) to translate the sam file to bam file and obtain its bam.bai file;
 (10) Integrative Genomics Viewer 2.7.2 (https://software.broadinstitute.org/software/igv/) to visualize the RNA structures;

-# Software installation and initiation
+# Software installation and configuration
 ## python2.7 and python3.6

     $ sudo apt-get install python2